nour-s/deep-learning/README.md

 ![Style Transfer](assets/style-transfer.png)

 ## [Detecting Dogs Breed](/dog-breed/dog_app.ipynb "Detecting Dogs Breed")
-Training a network to detect the breed of a dog in the image.
+Training a network to detect the breed of a dog in any image.
 The network can identify 133 breeds.
 Additionally, if you pass a human image, the network tries to find the closest dog breed that resemble him/her.

 ![Detecting Dogs Breed](assets/dog-breed.jpg)

 ## [Image to Image translation](/image-to-image-translation/CycleGAN_Solution.ipynb)
 Very interesting project where the network CycleGAN can translate an image to another image.
-For instance, a horse to zipra, or summer to winter.
+For instance, a horse to zebra , or summer to winter.

 ![Horse to Zipra](/assets/horse2zebra.jpg)